Akeemandela/alx-pre_course/0x01-git/README.md

-my second commit is nice!
+my second commit is a nice one.